 Notes

-The Watermelon Cowl is worked flat, RS facing from right to left, and assembled using the locking mattress stitch along the short edges of the project.
+The Watermelon Crochet Cowl is worked flat, RS facing from right to left, and assembled using the locking mattress stitch along the short edges of the project.

 Please note that the accompanying pictures for Small size depict a different colour combination (starting with B rather than A).